Pterostylis smaragdyna

-Pterostylis smaragdyna, commonly known as the emerald-lip leafy greenhood, is a plant in the orchid family Orchidaceae and is endemic to south-eastern Australia.
+Pterostylis smaragdyna, commonly known as emerald-lip leafy greenhood, is a plant in the orchid family Orchidaceae and is endemic to south-eastern Australia.
 Flowering plants have up to ten translucent green flowers with darker green markings.
 The flowers have an insect-like labellum which is green with a darker green mound at the "head" end.
 Non-flowering plants have a rosette of leaves but flowering plants lack the rosette, instead having five to seven stem leaves.